George Bell (painter): Postwar

 Bell married English actress Edith Lucy Antoinette Hobbs, whom he had met in England in 1915.
 They had a house and studio built for them by Bell's cousin Marcus Barlow; 9 Selbourne Road Toorak remained his lifelong home and there the couple entertained often and artists including Will Dyson and Eric Thake visited to sketch.
 The couple's only child Antoinette was born in December 1922.
 Bell had also studied violin with Victor and Alberto Zelman, joined the Hawthorn Orchestra, and during the 1920s played the viola in the University Conservatorium Orchestra and later the Melbourne Symphony Orchestra.
 He involved himself eagerly in the community of artists, being elected to the council of the Victorian Artists’ Society, was a founder of the Twenty Melbourne Painters and in 1922 joined the Australian Art Association, serving as president between 1924 and 1926.
-He wrote art reviews for The Sun News-Pictorial from 1923 to 1950.
+One of a number of Australian art critics for news periodicals that proliferated in the mid 20th century, he contributed for The Sun News-Pictorial from 1923 to 1950.
 In 1925 he replaced the National Gallery School drawing master William McInnes while he was overseas.
 He continued in a Tonalist style though was increasingly attracted to Modernism by the 1930s.